benwaffle/the-vala-manual/scope_and_naming.md

 	int a = 5;
 	int b = a + 1;
 }
 ```

-Scopes in Vala are introduced in various different ways.
+Scopes in Vala are introduced in various ways.

 -   Named scopes can be created directly with declarations like namespaces.
 These are always in existence when the program is running, and can be referred to by their name.